 When I explained about the tourist experience of making the knives in Siem Reap I received some funny looks, like ‘really lady that is your idea of a holiday activity’?
 But I was prepared and able to show photographs of us making them.
 In the end the knife blades were under the required length so we were allowed to enter Singapore with them.
 You need to check the requirements and laws of the countries you will travel to.
 If in doubt always declare and use common sense.
 Don’t argue with the customs officials!!

 We travelled fully prepared to give the knives up if necessary.
 They arrived at London Heathrow with no more questions.
 Next challenge is to get them through NZ customs.
 For us it was more about the experience than the end product, although we are really proud of our finished knives and they will serve as wonderful reminders of our trip.
 If we get to keep them!

 If knife making isn’t your thing, have a look at Backstreet Academy, they offer loads more options for Siem Reap.
 Just remember to book in advance if possible.
 It can take a couple of messages back and forwards to confirm a booking or answer questions.

 See our post about Social Enterprise in South East Asia for some places that we enjoyed visiting in Siem Reap.
 Marum Restaurant for delicious modern Cambodian cuisine for a cause and their shop, Friends n Stuff, for socially responsible souvenir shopping.

 Also see this post, Worldschool Art Craft Culture for more about our visit to Artisans Angkor which we recommend to learn more about the traditional crafts of Cambodia.

-Visit Pub Street for bars, happy hours, restaurants, cafes, shops, nail salons, fish pedicures and all the things you expect to find in a popular backpacker destination.
+Visit Pub Street for bars, happy hours, restaurants, cafes, shops, nail salons, fish pedicures… All the things you expect to find in a popular backpacker destination.